 - 2 cloves garlic

 - fresh herbs e.g., a few sprigs of rosemary, sage, & thyme

 - 1 lb. shredded sharp cheddar cheese (see Recipe Note #1)

 - 1 cup pecorino romano divided

 - 2 cups panko bread crumbs

-- Slowly strain your milk mixture into the pan with the roux, and stir well to combine.
+Strain your milk mixture and slowly add it to the pan with the roux, whisking continuously.
 Add the mustard, salt, and pepper.
-Add in your cheddar, little by little, and ¾ cups of the romano cheese.
+Add in your cheddar, little by little, and 3/4 cups of the romano cheese.
 Stir constantly to avoid scorching until all cheese is melted.

 This dish is great for freezing.
 I go through step 4 above and let the assembled casserole cool slightly.
 Then I press some plastic wrap down over the surface of the mac and cheese, and cover the entire dish with aluminum foil.
 First, cool completely in the refrigerator, then transfer to the freezer.
 You can pull the casserole out to thaw up to 2 days in advance, then complete step 5.
 OR, you can take it directly from the freezer to the oven: remove the plastic wrap, top with breadcrumbs and cheese, and recover with foil.
 Bake at 400 degrees for 1 hour, then remove the foil and continue baking until the topping is golden.